 We understand how important it is for your patients to take their PROCRIT® medication just as you've prescribed.
-Janssen CarePath provides ongoing support to help your patients stay on track with their PROCRIT® treatment.
+Janssen CarePath provides ongoing support that may help your patients stay on track with their PROCRIT® treatment.

 Janssen CarePath Account

-Your patients can Sign Up or Log In to their personal Janssen CarePath Account so they can learn about support resources, get answers to questions about their insurance coverage, identify cost support options, and more.
+Your patients can Sign Up or Log In to their personal Janssen CarePath Account so they can learn about support resources, get answers to questions about their insurance coverage, find affordability programs, and more.

 Janssen CarePath provides resources to help your patients stay on track with their PROCRIT® treatment as you've prescribed.

 Tools to help your patients track and meet their health and wellness goals

 Care4Today® Connect is a helpful medication and appointment tracking and reminder tool designed to empower users to take an active role in their own health care.
 This application can enable users to track key health measures, providing support and motivation in between doctor visits in the following ways:

 - Enables users to record information such as exercise, etc.